crossminer/scava-docs/docs/deploy/Docker-SCAVA.md

 For login use user: admin  pass: admin

 ## Running the pre-built docker images

+> Please note that the docker hub images are not yet ready!
+We're working on it! :-)

 The easiest way to run the full Scava setup is to use the docker images [stored on Docker Hub](https://hub.docker.com/r/crossminer/).
 Use the `docker-compose-dockerhub.yml` file to download all required images and start the stack: